www.unece.org

 EMS and Reduction Efforts

-In addition to specific actions undertaken by the UNOG, ECE develops and coordinates actions to reduce emissions.
+In addition to specific actions undertaken by UNOG, ECE develops and coordinates actions to reduce emissions.
 ECE programmes reduce emissions by organising and participating in coordination or consultation meetings, whenever technically possible, through audio or video conferences.
 Most meetings are organized as paper-smart meetings.
 An on-line training platform on industrial safety was developed under the Industrial Accidents Convention in cooperation with UNEP and Joint UNEP/OCHA Environment Unit, thus providing a low-carbon means of introducing diverse stakeholders to industrial accidents prevention, preparation and response.
 In 2012, ECE adopted a Travel Policy which encourages all staff to carefully consider their mode of short-haul official travel and to use the most CO2 efficient travel option or video conference option available as a priority.

 Offsetting